Exotic open $4$-manifolds which are non-leaves: Exotic simply connected smooth -manifolds and foliations

+\begin{defn} Let $U$ be a saturated open set of a $C^{1,0}$ foliation $\FF$ on a compact manifold and let $L\subset U$ be a leaf.
+Then $L$ is said to be {\em trivial at infinity} for $U$ if there exists a Dippolito decomposition $\hat{U}=K\cup B_1\cup\dots\cup B_n$, and total transversals $T_i$ of each $B_i$, such that $L\cap T_i$ consists of fixed points for every element of the total holonomy group associated to that arm. \end{defn}

+The next theorem is a consequence of the so called {\em generalized Kopell lemma\/} for foliations which can be found in \cite{Cantwell-Conlon2} and in (\cite{Candel-Conlon}, Proof of Theorem 8.1.26).
+We thank the first referee for suggesting this argument.

-\begin{prop}[See \cite{Candel-Conlon}, Theorems 8.1.8 and 8.3.2] Let $(M,\FF)$ be a $C^{2}$ codimension one foliation on a compact manifold.
-Then every open saturated set $U$ contains a local minimal set.
-The union of the local minimal sets in a given $U$ is closed in $U$. \end{prop}
+\begin{thm}\cite{Cantwell-Conlon2} Let $\FF$ be a transversely oriented codimension one $C^2$ foliation on a compact manifold.
+If $L$ is a proper leaf then it is trivial at infinity for every saturated open set containing $L$. \end{thm}